ThePipingMart Blog Formulas Calculating the Current Carrying Capacity of Copper Cables

 the Current Carrying Capacity of Copper Cables

 When it comes to electrical wiring and circuits, the current carrying capacity of copper cables is an important factor to consider.
 That’s because copper cables have a limited capacity for the amount of electric current they can safely carry before getting overloaded.
 Knowing how to calculate this value is essential for anyone involved in electrical engineering or who works with electrical systems.
-Let’s take a closer look at how you can calculate the current carrying capacity of copper cables.
+Let’s take a closer look at current carrying capacity of cable, cable size and current rating formula.

 The Current Carrying Capacity Formula

-The formula for calculating the maximum current carrying capacity of copper cables is as follows:
+The formula for how to calculate current carrying capacity of copper cable is as follows:

 I = KA/L.